KaranGRohit/SMS/README.md

 # SMS
-This repository is for my SDP project in DDU 6th sem(C.E) Nadiad in School Management System.
+This repository is for my SDP(Software Design Practices) Subject project in DDU 6th sem(C.E) Nadiad on School Management System.